swcarpentry/training-course/_submissions/round-08/4/2014-03-12-setup-github-travisci-build-software-carpentry.md

 Apologies for the extra 20 seconds!

-Basically I&#8217;ve created a version of Software Carpentry that uses Pelican instead of Jekyll:
+Basically I've created a version of Software Carpentry that uses Pelican instead of Jekyll:

 <https://github.com/swcarpentry-pelican/bootcamp-pelican>